 FLOWER IDENTIFICATION BY FAMILY

-To identify the family, there are 3 keys to use.
+Flower identification by family based on 3 keys.
 Click on the buttons below the 3 photos to go to the family identification keys.

 A. Petals and Stamens – Examine the number of petals in each flower.
 Monocots (8 families) all have flowers with 6 ‘petal-like’ tepals.
 Eudicot families have flowers with 0,3, 4, 5, 6 or more petals.
 For 4 or 5 petal families examine the number of stamens inside the flower.